nautechsystems/nautilus_trader/docs/user_guide/advanced/advanced_orders.md

 An OCO order is an order whose execution results in the immediate cancellation of another order linked to it.
 Cancellation of the Contingent Order happens on a best efforts basis.
 In an OCO order, both orders are live in the marketplace at the same time.
-The execution of either order triggers an attempt to cancel the unexecuted order.
+The execution of either order triggers an attempt to cancel the other unexecuted order.
 Partial executions will also trigger an attempt to cancel the other order.

 ### One Updates the Other (OUO)
 An OUO order is an order whose execution results in the immediate reduction of quantity in another